Matchstic/SuspendResume/README.md

 **TODO**
 - Fix bugs!
 - Add a menu under preferences where apps can be blacklisted from being locked
-- Add setting to choose whether or not to lock in apps; helpful for people who don't have a passcode enabled
+- Add global setting to choose whether or not to lock in apps; helpful for people who don't have a passcode enabled
 - Other cool stuff!

 Hint: When using this to lock your iPhone with a hand gesture, don't forget to feel like a Jedi ;)